gandhinikhil/gandhinikhil/README.md

 Hello folks !! 👋
-My name is Nikhil, I love to to coding and now focusing most on CP.
+My name is Nikhil, I love to to coding and now I focusing most on CP.
 I also a web developer.

 - 🔭 I’m currently working as  java developer
 - 🌱 I’m currently learning ..
 CP
 - 👯 I’m looking to collaborate on big MNCs
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with needy people and now help for people suffering from thsi pandemic.
 - 💬 Ask me about my skills strength
 - 📫 How to reach me: gwl.nikhil@gmail.com(offical Mail id)